AminataSANGHO/Dental-Smart-Seg-3D-Object-Segmentation/README.md

 - Frontend -> for the frontend part using ReactJS
 - API-Backend -> for the backend part using FastAPI
 - Model -> for the MeshSegNet Model
-- Report -> for the report of this project